 Part 2: Get Set-up with Many Online Books and Other Services

-The best site I recommend signing up for your online betting is Bovada
+The 2 best sites I definitely recommend signing up for your online betting is FanDuel and DraftKings.

 Part 3: Money Management in your Sports Betting Strategies

 Managing your money when betting sports is a lot easier said than done.

 Even the most experienced gamblers I know still remember that dreaded day they first went broke.
 Usually it started with a few bad breaks at the end of a Saturday morning session and ended with all their money on a big game (because they couldn’t keep losing all day).

 I know guys who hit 58% of their games that have ran into 0-15 streaks more than a handful of times.
 It happens.
 Just as we seem to get all of the breaks when we are on a roll, the ball tends to bounce the wrong way during the losing streaks

 Since you are reading this, I will assume you started out like most everyone else did.
 You put $100 in an online account and started placing bets.
 You started betting $5 or $10 a game and broke even for a while.
 One day you got really hot and got up to $150, so you raised it up $20 on each game.
 Before you knew it all of your money was pretty much in play during an NFL Sunday.
 3-4 games didn’t go your way, so you decided to put your last $75 on the Cowboys -7 in the Sunday Night game.
 Before you knew it, your account was sitting at $0.00 and you didn’t know what went wrong.
 It didn’t seem fair.